m7kvqbe1/home/content/posts/github-action.md

 draft = false
 +++

-[**m7kvqbe1/github-action-move-issues**](https://github.com/marketplace/actions/move-issue-to-project-column) is a GitHub Action that automates the movement of issues within GitHub Projects V2 based on specific labels, saving you time and keeping your project organized.
+[**m7kvqbe1/github-action-move-issues**](https://github.com/marketplace/actions/move-issue-to-project-column) is a GitHub Action that automates the movement of issues within GitHub Projects V2 based on specific labels.

 Find the related source code here: